 Today's History Trivia for July 9

 1993 Russian Revolution British DNA tests confirm that the bodies dug up in 1991 are of Czar Nicholas II, his wife, and three of his five children.
 They were killed in 1918 during the aftermath of the Russian Revolution.
-The bodies of his two other children, Alexi and Anastasia have never been found.
+The bodies of his two other children weren't found until 2007.

 1965 First black woman U.S. ambassador Patricia Roberts Harris is sworn in as ambassador to Luxembourg.

 1958 Landslide causes a 100 mph, 1,720 ft. high wave, Lituya Bay, Alaska.

 1957 Nobelium The discovery is announced.
 It is element 102 and has an atomic weight of 253.

 1947 First woman regular U.S. Army officer Florence Aby Blanchfield is appointed lieutenant colonel.